Study Graphic Design in Auckland at Whitecliffe, New Zealand's leading arts and design school.

 BFA Year Two

-In Year Two, students continue to develop their design skills by engaging with increasingly specialised conventional areas of graphic design, including publication design, identity design, information graphics and web design.
+Students continue to develop their design skills by engaging with increasingly specialised conventional areas of graphic design, including publication design, identity design, information graphics and web design.
 Students also explore both traditional and contemporary techniques and technologies needed to materially realise their ideas.

 BFA Year Three